The Most Gorgeous Waterfall in Every State

 Ohio: Robinson Falls

 The Hocking Hills area of Ohio has many incredible waterfalls, but perhaps most intriguing of all is Robinson Falls, also called Corkscrew Falls, in Boch Hollow State Nature Preserve.
 The trail to the falls requires a free permit, but this extra step nearly guarantees you’ll be alone when you arrive.
 Don’t bother bringing bathing suits; to protect the pristine ecosystem, swimming isn’t allowed.
 But the tranquil falls plunging through a mossy gorge to the aqua pool below is a photographer’s paradise.
 Think this waterfall is beautiful?
-You have to see these other gorgeous photos that perfectly capture the beauty of spring.
+You have to see these other gorgeous photos of spring time scenery.

 Oklahoma: Turner Falls